scitran/client/Flywheel-SDK.md

 That wiki also has a large variety of [matlab examples](https://flywheel-io.github.io/core/branches/master/matlab/examples.html).

+## Other programming languages

-The SDK is auto-generated and available for several languages (Matlab, Python, and R) as part of the Flywheel SDK.
+The Flywheel SDK is auto-generated and available for several languages (Matlab, Python, and R).
 Here is the [wiki for all of the different languages](https://flywheel-io.github.io/core/)